 3. Accept that working hard is unavoidable.
 Embrace it.

 You’re probably wondering, “Why is there a picture of a woman diving in this working hard section?”
 Stay with me!

 Let’s say that your goal is to swim across the lake.
-The only way you are ever going to do that is by working hard.
+The only way you will ever do that is by working hard.
 You’re going to have to show up and practice swimming every day.
-With the right help and direction, hard work, and practice, you can learn to do it.
+You can learn to do it with the right help and direction, hard work, and practice.

 Another thing you may learn along the way is that being a little anxious or making mistakes isn’t as bad as you thought.
-You’ve moved forward, and no matter the outcome, confidence is the result.
+You’ve moved forward; no matter the outcome, self-confidence is the result.

 4. Monitor your progress.
 Take note of your achievements every day.